P4ZD4N/wiktor-chudy/articles/what-is-the-make-it-obvious-law-and-how-can-you-use-it-in-business-context.md

 ---
-title: 'What is the “Make It Obvious law and how can you use it in business context?'
+title: 'What is the “Make It Obvious" law and how can you use it in business context?'
 date: "04-05-2025"
 categories:
     - Business
     - Self-development
 ---

-# What is the “Make It Obvious law and how can you use it in business context?
+# What is the “Make It Obvious" law and how can you use it in business context?

 ![Blog image](/ro-biznes/blog-ro-biznes-obvious.png)